Chapter Four

 lobhamayî-çraddhå, or faith derived from intense greed

-to experience the sweet sentiments of the Vrajavåsîs, is the only
+to experience the sweet sentiments of the Vrajavåsîs, is

 cause of the qualification for rågånuga-bhakti.

-Only faith – whether it be viçvåsamayî or lobhamayî – is the
+Only faith – whether it be viçvåsamayî or lobhamayî – is

 cause of the eligibility for both types of pure bhakti.